A Pillar of Salt

 A Pillar of Salt is the sixth studio album by American folk music artist Noah Gundersen.
 It was released by Cooking Vinyl America on October 8, 2021.

 Background

 A Pillar of Salt was written over a period starting in March 2020 and continuing well into 2021.
-Gundersen worked with several collaborators on A Pillar of Salt, including producer Andy Park, pianist Dave Dalton, and guest vocalist Phoebe Bridgers.
-Sonically, the album is a continuation of Gundersen's branching out from the acoustic niche he had established in the first several years of his career.
-Along with Gundersen's guitar playing the album contains string sections (arranged by Gundersen's sister, Abby), programmed percussion, layered electric guitar, and synthesized keyboards.

-Promotion for A Pillar of Salt began on August 30, 2021, when Gundersen posted an image of a breaking wave with the words, "break my heart into a thousand parts"; the line would turn out to be from the third track on the album, "The Coast".
-Each day he'd post an image with another lyric from one of the album's tracks, culminating in a September 9 post of the Seattle skyline captioned, "every bar in this city reminds me of somebody now".
-With this post he announced the premier of the album's first single on the KEXP show, The Morning Show with John Richards at 7:00 am PST the following day.
-He also announced it would appear on the music streaming app Spotify at midnight that night.

-When the alluded time came, the single "Sleepless in Seattle" was released to major streaming services.
-Gundersen performed it on KEXP as promised the following morning.
-Once the song had been out for a few hours, Gundersen elaborated on its meaning, saying that the track chronicled his moving away from Seattle after twelve years in the city.
-Along with the rest of A Pillar of Salt, "Sleepless in Seattle" was recorded in the titular city by producer Andy Park.

 On September 13, Gundersen announced that the full album would be released on October 8, and provided links to pre-order vinyl LP or CD copies.
 The following day he announced the album would be performed live in its entirety at St. Marks Cathedral in Seattle on December 4.

 On September 29, Gundersen outlined an upcoming 2022 Europe/UK Tour in support of A Pillar of Salt.
-Beginning in March 2022, Gundersen will tour for two and a half weeks across Europe, starting in Stockholm and finishing in Dublin.
+Beginning in March 2022, Gundersen toured for two and a half weeks across Europe, starting in Stockholm and finishing in Dublin.

 Release

 Physical release

 The long single for the album, "Sleepless in Seattle", premiered on streaming services on September 10, 2021.
 The album released in its entirety on October 8.
 Physical copies were made available for purchase on Gundersen's online store, and the album is on all major streaming services.